arangodb/arangodb/Documentation/Books/Manual/DataModeling/Collections/DatabaseMethods.md

   and will be ignored.

-- *smartJoinAttribute: in an *Enterprise Edition* cluster, this attribute determines an attribute of the collection that must contain the primary key value of the referred-to smart join collection.
+- *smartJoinAttribute: in an *Enterprise Edition* cluster, this attribute determines an attribute of the collection that must contain the shard key value of the referred-to smart join collection.
+Additionally, the sharding key for a document in this collection must contain the value of this attribute, followed by a colon, followed by the actual primary key of the document.

   This feature can only be used in the *Enterprise Edition* and requires the *distributeShardsLike* attribute of the collection to be set to the name